civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 ![](https://www.civilservice.lgbt/images/store/mentoring-scheme/twitter-timeline--become-a-mentor.png)

 **Give something back and become an LGBT+ mentor.** Acting as a mentor can help other, less experienced staff get on with their career.
-It can be a rewarding experience where you learn new skills, and it makes a great corporate contribution.
+It can be a rewarding experience for you too; you can learn new skills and it makes a great corporate contribution.

 As a mentor, you'll be asked to:

 1. **Meet with up to 3 mentees for 'speed mentoring'.** You will be asked to meet for one, 30 minute session with each mentee.
 They will contact you to arrange a suitable time and date.
-2. **Agree to mentor at least one mentee.** Once you have met all your mentees, you should agree to keep meeting at least one of them to provide them with a mentoring relationship on an ongoing basis.
+2. **Agree to mentor at least one longer-term mentee.** Once you have met all your mentees, we'd ask that you agree to keep meeting at least one of them to provide them with a mentoring relationship on an ongoing basis.

 As a mentor, you can expect to:

 1. be matched with someone one or two grades more junior to you
-2. be offered a short training session for new mentors
+2. be offered a short induction session for new mentors
 3. receive published guidance on how to maximise your role as a mentor
 4. have the chance to join a network of other mentors who you can speak to for advice too

 > [Register as a mentor](https://forms.gle/6HiMCpBJewakzSXt6)

+> Registratons for the first round of the programme are open from 7 June 2021 to 31 July 2021.
+> We will start matching mentors and mentees after the registration window has closed.

 ### Become a mentee